 – “As Alyssa’s older sister, I am always very protective of her.
 When she had her wisdom teeth removed a few years ago, Ben was extremely caring and loving.
 He made sure she got her medicine right on the dot every time, and made her smoothies and mashed potatoes whenever she wanted them.
 Ben – if you can handle Alyssa getting her wisdom teeth out, you can truly handle ANY obstacle that will be thrown at you!”

 – “Ever since I can remember, Luke wanted to go to Europe.
-Since Luke and Bri began dating, they have been to 7 different European countries together!
-Bri, thank you for helping make my brother’s dreams come true!
+Since Luke and Ryan began dating, they have been to 7 different European countries together!
+Ryan, thank you for helping make my brother’s dreams come true!
 I can’t wait to see where you travel to next.”

 – Balance out your funny stories with something sweet!
 Remember that this toast is not to test some new stand-up material – it’s about the couple!